lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 ## The importance of evaluation and adaptive program design

 Evaluation and adaptive program design is critical for any program's success.
 It is particularly important for programs serving groups that have been traditionally under-represented and underserved.
+And the quotes above were obtained because of consistent surveys that were filled out after each training informally (using mentimeter) and formally using Qualtrics.

-Even though I entered into this program design with years of experience, there was a lot for me to learn.
-I took notes and learned.
+Even though I entered into this program design with years of experience, there was (and will always be) a lotto learn.
+I took notes.
 Lots of notes.

+And we improved both iteratively in year one on the fly, as we could.
+We also modified the program year-to-year.
 This is how all diversity focused programs need to run.

+Be flexible.

+Adapt to your audience.

-They need to adapt via constant learning.
+These programs need to adapt through constant learning and asking questions.

 I'd design this program much differently if I were to do it again.
 But I'll save that topic for another blog post...

-## Wrapping up part 1 of a two?-part blog series
+## Wrapping up part 1 of a blog series on working with tribal and hispanic-serving colleges

-This is part one of a series of posts on this program.
-In part two, I'll share some more about the program's core design, infrastructure that we used to support the program.
+This is part one of a series of posts on the earth and environmental data science corps program.
+In part two,
+I'll share some more details about the program's core design, with a focus on the infrastructure that we used to support the program.

 I'll talk about what worked, and what didn't work.